Things to do in Varkala

 Bangalore to Varkala by Train: Yes, but not direct connection.

-To get to Varkala from Trivandrum by bus, you can jump right in into one of the local buses or any bus going towards Kochi.
 Unfortunately, from Bangalore there are only a few direct buses available to reach Varkala.
 The bus takes around 12 hours for the whole Bangalore Varkala bus trip.

 The best way to get to Varkala from Bangalore is by taking a evening bus from Bangalore which will drop you Trivandrum in the morning.
 It takes about 12 hours to reach Trivandrum.
 And from Trivandrum you need to hop on to one of the several trains going north.
 Express train (ticket price 30/- INR) takes about 40 minutes to reach Varkala while the Passenger train (stops at my many small stations in between) takes over an hour.